Sleeping on your back can actually be very good for your organs and maintaining a low body temperature while you sleep.

 Type: Cervical pillow

 Alternative: Mkicesky Memory Foam Pillow

 If you’re familiar with memory foam, whether it’s through pillows or your mattress, then you know there are different types.
-Mkicesky used a very interesting foam type to bring this one-of-a-kind back sleeper pillow to you
+Mkicesky used a very interesting foam type to bring this one-of-a-kind back sleepers pillow to you

-As one of the best rated pillows for back sleepers, you also have a removable, totally hypoallergenic pillow case.
+As one of the best pillows for back sleepers, you also have a removable, totally hypoallergenic pillow case.

 Just pull on the tightly hidden zipper, untie the button in the middle, and gently slide the pillow case off, alternating left and right as you do it.
 It’s washable, though you should use a delicate/cold setting to ensure it doesn’t warp.

 Don’t just take that as a guideline; take it as a law when it comes to cleaning this.
 Anything over 104°F, and this is going to break down.
 Your case will fray, and won’t be viable to use anymore.